glynnbird/proxee/README.md

 ### apicalls

-"apicalls" is a list of all the valid calls that permitted to be  made.
+"apicalls" is a list of all the valid calls that permitted to be proxied.
 A record looks like this:

 ```
 {